Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>When we open a new instance of Vim, the Tmux THEME variable with already be
+<p>When we open a new instance of Vim, the Tmux THEME variable will have
-sent, and so we choose the colour scheme using the SetColorScheme function:</p>
+already been sent, and so we choose the colour scheme using the SetColorScheme function (note that this must come after the SetColorScheme function in your ~/.vimrc):</p>
 </div>

 {% highlight vim %}